 Mecobalamin can interact with certain antibiotics (such as chloramphenicol and neomycin), proton pump inhibitors (like omeprazole), and oral hypoglycemic (like metformin).

 If you miss a dose of Mecobalamin, take it as soon as you remember.
-However, if it's almost time for your next dose, skip the missed dose and continue with your regular schedule.
+If it is almost time for your next dose, skip the missed one and continue your regular schedule.
+Do not take two doses together to make up for a missed dose.

 Most side effects are temporary and generally harmless and resolve when discontinuing this medicine.
 However, if you experience any severe side effects or worsening of any of the symptoms, please consult your doctor.